Neuton-tinyML/neuton-nordic-thingy53-ble-remotecontrol/README.md

 | ![Alt Text](resources/double_shake.gif)   | ![Alt Text](resources/double_tap.gif)      |
 | Double Shake                              |    Double Tap                              |

-When performing gestures with the device, in the serial port terminal, you should see the similar messages:
+When performing gestures with the device, in the python terminal, you should see the similar messages:

 ```
 Ready to work